ngs-docs/angus/bcl2fastq.rst

     --mismatches 1

-If you don't have all the appropriate files, you will see an error message like this:
+If you don't have all the appropriate files, you will see an error message similar to this:

 .. code::